 And other situations we haven’t even discussed yet:

-- Antonoyms: Certain function words occur in similar contexts, but actually have the opposite meaning.
+- Antonyms: Certain function words occur in similar contexts, but actually have the opposite meaning.
 A classic example from chatbots is “I want to confirm my reservation” vs “I want to cancel my reservation”.
 Cancel/confirm may cluster together due to shared contexts, but are definitely not synonyms!

 Using an embedding to emulate any of the use cases we described in this article is possible, but requires work.
 Indeed it’s very much an open research area!
 Work we won’t go into here.
-Many strategies are discussed in the upcoming book Deep Learning for Search by Tommaso Teofili and my Neural Search Frontier talk.
+Many strategies are discussed in the book Deep Learning for Search by Tommaso Teofili and my Neural Search Frontier talk.
 And also Simon Hughes talk on Vectors in Search for how to use an embedding in a search engine like Solr.

 In conclusion… no cut and dry solutions